jeremymiller00/ProjectList/README.md

 ### Add Conflict of Interest by Organization Data to Peer Review Recommendations
 Fuzzy comparison of author institutions with each potential reviewer institution to identify potential conflict of interest in peer reviewer recommendation.
 Comparison made with Jaro-Winkler similarity score.
 Threshold identified by training a Logistic Regression model with JW as the single feature.

+### Author Connect Researcher Search
+Given an article or set of articles, find a set of associated researchers.
+* A common use case is a journal or conferene that wants to solicit submissions
+* Currently this project is worth ~$6mil annually with 3-4k orders per year.
+* A human-completed order takes 1-3 hours to complete.

 ### Manuscript Pre-fill - Data Extraction
 Given a new manuscript submission, extract and pre-fill the fields author, title, abstract, institution, funder.